 A dietitian can also help you adapt the strict rules of the diet to real menus, so you can come up with meals your child may enjoy.

 If you're considering the ketogenic diet, don't assume your child will fight the strict rules.
-Talk it over together.
+Talk it over together and include your neurologist.
 Your child probably wants the seizures to stop, too, and may cooperate willingly.